MASTER HAND KNITTING

 Each level has a generous designated time limit in which to complete the initial work: 12 months for Level 1, 18 months for Level 2, and 24 months for Level 3.
 The set of directions received is good for that time limit.
 If you need extra time to complete the initial work, you don’t need to purchase again, you will just need to contact TKGA to obtain to the most recent set of directions and work to those.
 An extension fee will be applied when you are ready to submit.
 Once submitted, a review team will evaluate your work and you will receive a letter from a Committee Co-Chair with comments along with all of the materials you sent.
 There may be items that need to be reworked.
 Your Co-Chair will work with you to finish the submission and pass the level.

 Because the TKGA Master Hand Knitting Program is an evaluation of individual skills and knowledge, TKGA does not authorize “TKGA Masters Classes” in shops, guilds, etc. TKGA does not authorize anyone to teach the materials of the program as a course.
+Each level is described below and you can check out Frequently Asked Questions here.

 LEVEL 1 DESCRIPTION